josephplaugher/ReactForm-AppCo/readme.md

 There are a few properties the Input compent will accept.
 name: will contain the name of the input upon form submission
 label: label will be what the user sees as a titel for the input
 value: must be the state object for that input.
-I.E., the value prop for the "email" input must be "this.state.email".
-onChange: to use the functionality in the FormClass, onChange must equal "this.fra_onChange".
+I.E., the value prop for the "email" input must be "this.state.email". onChange: to use the functionality in the FormClass, onChange must equal "this.rfa_onChange".
 If it is not, the form will not receive and process the input.
 AutoComplete: accepts a boolean.
 Allows the browser to autofill a value from a previous instance of input.

 ######Validation Errors
-Errors from form validation will be place in state according to the name of each input.
+Errors from form validation will be placed into state according to the name of each input.
 To show validation errors, you need to include "error={this.state.userNotify.[input name]}".
 So on the email input it would be "error={this.state.userNotify.email}".

 ######Live Search
-You can designate an input to include Live Search functionality by including the propery lsr={this.state.lsr[input name]} (lsr = live search result).
+You can designate an input to include Live Search functionality by including the propery lsr={this.state.lsr[input name]}. (lsr = live search result).
 So if you were searching for a username or a list of usernames, you would include "lsr={this.state.lsrusername}" as property on the username input.
 For this to work, you also must specifiy the following:

 ```
 this.useLiveSearch = true //turns on the live search functionality.
 this.lsRoute = [your-live-search-api-endpoint] //endpoint where your API will return the results needed
-this.lsa = ['store','item'] //an array that controlls which inputs the module will attempt to perform a live search for.
+this.lsa = ['store','item'] //an array that controlls which inputs the module will attempt to perform a
+//live search for.
 This is necessary to prevent executing the Live Search function on inputs that don't need it,
-thus making unnecesary state changes.
-If the name of the input is in that array, Live Search will run whenever the input changes.
+//thus making unnecesary state changes.
+If the name of the input is in that array, Live Search will run whenever
+//the input changes.
 Otherwise it will not.
 ```

 ######Live Search API Configuration.